Assessment and Certification of Faculty English Proficiency Policy

 Each academic department is responsible for evaluating their instructional faculty and staff for English language fluency and certifying that those individuals will be permitted to teach only after demonstrating sufficient fluency in English to be understood in the classroom.

 Certification that a new instructional faculty member, teaching graduate assistant, or other academic employee is sufficiently fluent in English to teach, or that teaching will be limited to courses in which the primary language of instruction is not English, must be made at the time of hire, before the individual teaches a class, by either the academic dean, department chairperson, or designee.
 If the English language fluency of an individual has been assessed as insufficient or if assessment has not occurred, the academic dean, department chairman, or designee must certify that the individual will not teach.
-Form 6-1-07, McNeese State University English Fluency Certification Form for New Instructional Faculty, follows this policy.
+The McNeese State University English Fluency Certification Form for New Instructional Faculty follows this policy.
+The form can be found at here.

-Annually, by September 1 of each year, McNeese State University will file a statement of certification with the University of Louisiana System Office indicating that all individuals who teach and who were hired since the effective date of the University of Louisiana System policy FS-III.I.C-1, or hired subsequent to the last annual certification, are fluent in the English language.
+McNeese shall maintain English Fluency Certification documents in each personnel file submit a statement of certification with the University of Louisiana System Office as required indicating that all newly hired individuals who teach are fluent in the English language.

 Exempt from certification to the System office are individuals who teach foreign language courses or courses designed to be taught predominately in a foreign language.